MaxLepan/MaxLepan/README.md

 ## My hobbies

-I like video games, music (especially rap), rock climbing, new technologies and space conquest.
+I like hiking, camping in the nature or on a mountain, video games, music (especially rap), rock climbing, new technologies and space conquest.

 © Max LEPAN - 2023